DogeTheBeast/College_notes/CHEM 154/Unit 3/Lewis Dot Structure.md

 3. Place two electrons in each bond of the skeletal structure.
 4. Place the remaining valence electrons not accounted for in Step 2 as lone paiirs on individual atoms until the octet rule is satisfied.
 5. Form multiple bonds as needed to complete octets and account for all valence electrons.
-6. Label the formal charges
+6. Label the formal charges.
+(The sum of the formal charges is equal to the overall molecular charge)